Your AI. Your data.

 Published by FutureSpeak.AI, Stewards of the Asimov Federation

 Are AI models training their operators?
-Our research formalizes sycophancy-driven cognitive dependency and proposes the Epistemic Independence Score.
+Two companion papers formalize sycophancy-driven cognitive dependency and propose the Epistemic Independence Score — the intellectual foundation for everything Friday does to resist your dependency on her.

-Explore the Method →The intellectual foundation for Agent Friday, Asimov's Mind, and Asimov's cLaws.
+The intellectual foundation for Agent Friday, the Asimov's Mind architecture, and Asimov's cLaws.

 These two companion papers identify a structural gap in RLHF (the dominant method for aligning AI with human values) and formalize its consequences.
 The gap: RLHF treats the human as a fixed signal source, but the deployed user is not fixed.
 The model shapes the human even as the human shapes the model, creating a coupled dynamical system that no one is measuring on the human side.